apiaryio/api-blueprint/Tutorial.md

 # API Blueprint Tutorial

 Welcome to an API Blueprint Tutorial!
 This tutorial will take you though the basics of the API Blueprint language.
 We’re going to build an API Blueprint step by step for a service called Polls – a simple API allowing consumers to view polls and vote in them.
+You can take a look at the [full version][Poll API Blueprint] of the blueprint used in this tutorial for reference.

 > **Note:** **Additional API Blueprint Resources**
 >